Regularized autoregressive modeling and its application to audio signal reconstruction: Conclusion

 \section{Conclusion}

 We have developed a~comprehensive and general framework alongside its associated optimization problem and algorithm which encompasses the previous attempts to enhance the basic popular AR model.
-The framework allows to constrain the signal values in the time domain and/or to regularize the AR coefficients.
+The framework allows constraining the signal values in the time domain and/or regularizing the AR coefficients. \edt{One of the novelties of our approach lies in the fact that several previously published restoration formulations become special cases of our framework.} \edt{As a~consequence, such methods can be reconsidered by augmenting them with an additional regularization.}

 The experiments focused on the problem of audio declipping as a~natural use case of the proposed framework, where degraded signal samples are constrained to exceed a~known clipping level.
-We have demonstrated applicability of the regularized AR method and conducted a~comparison with current state-of-the-art methods.
-We have proven the competitiveness of the proposed solution, particularly in the context of signals that have experienced mild clipping.
+We have demonstrated the applicability of the regularized AR method and conducted a~comparison with current state-of-the-art methods. \edt{We have proven the competitiveness of the proposed solution in declipping of music, and we have shown its superiority in declipping on a~speech dataset.}

 We have also pointed out the main drawback of the regularized AR modeling, which is the computational complexity.
 In the presented declipping application, this was mainly due to the choice of rather large dimensionality of both the coefficient and signal domains of the central problem \eqref{eq:AAR.declipping}.
 While we have proposed several strategies allowing a~substantial reduction of the computational times, further acceleration for audio processing applications remains a~challenge.